meadsteve/chaos-spawn/README.md

 ```

 ## Contributing
 Contributions to this repo are more than welcome.
-Couple of guidlines for succesfull PRs:
+Guidlines for succesfull PRs:
 * Any large changes should ideally be opened as an issue first so a disucssion can be had.
 * Code should best tested.
 * Code under ```lib/``` should conform to coding standards tested by https://github.com/lpil/dogma .
 You can test this by running ```mix dogma lib/```